johnnyferns14/milestone4-gadget-online/README.md

 1. [Bootstrap4:](https://getbootstrap.com/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 2. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Electrolize' font into the style.css file which is used for the navbar.
 3. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 4. [jQuery:](https://jquery.com/)